nCine/nCine-site/cmake-options.md

 - `NCINE_OPTIONS_PRESETS`

   If this variable is set all the following options and variables will be set accordingly in order to produce a binary only or a developer distribution of the nCine.
-The two allowed values are "*BinDist*" and "*DevDist*" respectively.
+  The only two allowed values are "*BinDist*" and "*DevDist*" respectively.

 - `NCINE_BUILD_TESTS`